Chief Executive: Stephen Town

 I'm looking forward to my new role and I already have clear ideas about where I want to take the department.
 I want to develop the Directorate as a centre of excellence and innovation for both democratic and corporate governance practice and to be a real contributor to the strategic outcomes we are striving to deliver for Auckland.

-Transformation Director: Patricia Reade
+Transformation Director and acting People and Capability Director: Patricia Reade

 I lead the key change projects aimed at transforming the customer experience, delivering better value for money to Aucklanders and building a high performance team in Auckland Council.